Methodology

 SE(p) = sqrt(b × p × (100 − p) / y)

 where p is the rate, y the weighted base, b the Census-published parameter for the relevant geography (state, region, division, national).
+The applied national parameter is b = 5,949 (the Census "Voting and registration" value); per-state, division, and region parameters live in data/external/cps_variance/, so any standard error on the site can be reproduced from the formula above.
 This is the same method Census uses for its published P20 tables.
 CPS does not publish replicate weights for the November voter supplement, so Fay's BRR is unavailable — the generalized variance function is the defensible alternative.

 What we tried that didn't deliver